aws/amazon-documentdb-jdbc-driver/src/markdown/support/troubleshooting-guide.md

 [Maintaining the Known Hosts File](../setup/maintain_known_hosts.md) to add one or more entries to your known hosts file.

-### Unexplained timeout or disconnection from BI tool while using SSH tunnel properties.
+### Unexplained timeout or disconnection from BI tool while using SSH tunnel properties

 #### What to look for:

 - Timeout connecting to the database server.